cncf/students/README.md

 _Who is this toolkit intended for?_

-This toolkit is for any student looking to get into the cloud-native industry, whether they are currently enrolled at a university, attending a boot camp program, part of a retraining program, or self-learning on their own.
+This toolkit is for any student looking to get into the cloud native industry, whether they are currently enrolled at a university, attending a boot camp program, part of a retraining program, or self learning on their own.

 _I love this toolkit, but don’t know where to start building my community._